Dengue outbreak at Australian detention centre sparks fresh concerns

 Critics say that Australia has been unusually silent about developments in Nauru in order to ensure that the camp, which is vital to its immigration policy, stays open.

-In February, a riot at the detention center on Manus Island in Papua New Guinea left at least one asylum seeker dead and 77 more injured.
+In February, a riot at the detention centre on Manus Island in Papua New Guinea left at least one asylum seeker dead and 77 more injured.

 (Reporting by Matt Siegel; Editing by Michael Perry)